ppresto/aws-hcp-consul-tg/README.md

 ```
 * Review the EKS cluster
 * Review the new Consul Partition in the UI
+* Review EKS Cluster web1 to see health of restarted pods (mgw, web)

 ### Walk through terminating GW setup
-The new EKS cluster will deploy a service called `api` that's authorized to make external requests to example.com
+The new EKS cluster will deploy a service called `api` that's authorized to make external requests to example.com.
 ```
 /examples/multi-tenant-dataplane-ap-ns-tgw/terminating-gw-example.com/
 ```